-SIFMA and The Institute of International Bankers sent comments to the Commodity Futures Trading Commission’s proposal to amend Margin Requirements…
+SIFMA as part of a joint industry letter provides comments to the Commodity Futures Trading Commission (CFTC) on Margin Requirements…

 Office of Derivatives Policy, Division of Trading and Markets